qkzk/qdb/readme.md

 Commands aren't sql requests but act on the whole database.

+- `.help` display a verbose help message.
+- `.exit` leaves the application.
-- `.tables` display all tables in memory
+- `.tables` display all tables in memory.
 - `.read req.sql` read and execute every line from `req.sql`.
 It stops at first failure. `.read` can't call itself recursivelly.
-- NYI `.open database.qdb` loads a database from `database.qdb` file in memory, without wiping the current tables.
+- `.open database.qdb` loads a database from `database.qdb` file in memory, without wiping the current tables.
 It may overwrite what is currently in memory.
-- NYI `.save database.qdb` saves in memory tables into `database.qdb` file.
+- `.save database.qdb` saves in memory tables into `database.qdb` file.
+- `.clear` erase all your tables from memory.

 ## Requests Syntax